Bumbalong

 It occupies an area bounded in the east and south by the Murrumbidgee River, and in the west by the Australian Capital Territory border.
 To the north, the valley narrows, becoming Colinton Gorge.
 The Parish of Bumbalong once extended as far as the Naas River, but this western portion—part of the catchment of the Naas—became a part of the A.C.T.
-The settled area lies in the valley close to the western bank of the Murrumbidgee River, opposite Colinton.
+The settled area lies in the valley close to the left (western) bank of the Murrumbidgee River, opposite Colinton.

-The area now known as Bumbalong lies on the traditional lands of the Ngarigo people.
+The area now known as Bumbalong lies on the traditional lands of Ngarigo people.